 Box Hill North

-In 2016, the dominant household type in Box Hill North was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.
+In 2016, the dominant household type in Box Hill North was 'Couple families with dependents', and by 2031 the largest forecast increase is expected in 'Lone person households'.

 Analysing the future household structure in City of Whitehorse, especially in conjunction with age structure, provides insight to the role the area plays in the housing market.
 Some areas, usually with separate housing stock, are dominated by families.
 Others, with more dense housing in inner city locations have significant numbers of lone person households and couples without dependents.

 |One parent family||508||10.8||544||10.2||584||10.1||+76||36||40||0.0000||0.0000||14.9606296267593||36|